lexatlas-org/lexatlas-semantic-kernel/readme-04- Initial Version of the Stack.md

-# Initial Version of the Stack: Running with Docker Compose
+# 04 - Docker Compose Setup Tutorial

 This guide explains how to run the initial version of the **LexAtlas** application stack using Docker Compose.
-It sets up a development-ready environment for working with the frontend, agents, and database.
+It sets up a development-ready environment for working with the frontend, AI agents, and PostgreSQL database.

 ---

 ## Prerequisites

-Make sure the following tools are installed:
+Make sure the following tools are installed on your machine:

 - [Docker](https://www.docker.com/get-started)
 - [Docker Compose](https://docs.docker.com/compose/install/)